ChristopherDavisUCI/UCI-Math-10-S22/_sources/Week1/Week1-Intro.md

 # Week 1

-As of March 22, 2022, nothing is here yet.
-Will be updated soon.
+As of March 25, 2022, not much is here yet.
+Will be updated throughout Week 1.

 Use the Navigation menu on the left to find the course content.